 Some companion plants help mask the strong odor of outdoor cannabis and promote increased production of terpenes.
 Suppose you’re cultivating your cannabis in the earth instead of pots, plant companion plants alongside your cannabis.
 This increases the nutrients in the ground, improves soil filtration, and helps in soil preservation.

 Companion plants like coriander and yarrow attract predatory wasps that will eliminate pesky infestations in your cannabis garden.
 Other companion plants like lavender and lemon balm help mask the odor of cannabis while also deterring pests.
 Other companion plants provide additional benefits.
 Basil increases the production of terpenes, alfalfa increases water penetration and nitrogen levels, and sunflowers improve soil filtration and preservation.

-Cannabis cultivation and gardening are worthwhile hobbies.
+Cannabis cultivation and gardening are worthwhile hobbies even if you're not interesting in getting THC in your system.
 While the learning curve can be steep, aspiring growers should feel encouraged to try growing medicinal cannabis for themselves, their families, and friends.

 Cannabis Growing FAQs for 2022

 What Mistakes Should I Avoid When Growing Marijuana?